-You are here›Research Topics›Communication›Blog›Beyond HTML5: Experiment with Real-Time Communication in a Browser
+You are here›Research Topics›Context aware communication›Blog›Beyond HTML5: Experiment with Real-Time Communication in a Browser

 Beyond HTML5: Experiment with Real-Time Communication in a Browser